App Shells

 See examples/chirpui/shell_oobfor the reference implementation.
 The block-based extend pattern above remains valid for apps that don't need OOB.

-Forms Inside the Shell
+Forms inside the shell

 <form hx-post="/contacts/create"